1

 /// signature item ordering checks.

-export NetdocParseableSignatures for struct, expect items, beta_deftly:
+export NetdocParseableSignatures for struct, meta_quoted rigorous, expect items, beta_deftly:

 ${defcond F_INTRO false}